IBM/nicedoc.io/docs/README.md

 That includes:

-- [x] Choose a Name – Should be easy to pronun in English.
+- [x] Choose a Name – Should be easy to pronounce in English.
 - [x] Choose a Logo – Should be readable as favicon, Name + Logo and Name + Logo + Claim.
 - [x] Choose a Claim – Should something minimal that resume the project (eg: Pretty README as service).
 - [x] Choose a typography.